-- That the surveillance undertaken is precisely targeted, - That the level of surveillance resources deployed is proportionate. - Timely authorisation of National Agency surveillance upon the citizens of an EU Member State, or of residents within the national territory; and where appropriate other EU Member States concerned.
-Where practical, authorization should be sought from the 'target' state. - Protocols for the requesting of data would need to be agreed to cover surveillance activities undertaken beyond national boundaries within the EU and beyond the EU.
-This could include the mechanism by which governments or government agencies establish working procedures in advance (where practical) and post-facto where necessary. - A code of conduct should be linked to existing EU measures, or to the European Convention on Human Rights.
+- That the surveillance undertaken is precisely targeted, - That the level of surveillance resources deployed is proportionate. - That there are arrangements for the timely authorisation of surveillance of persons within the national territory or abroad; and in the latter case, where practical authorization should be sought from the 'target' state. - That Protocols for the requesting of data should be agreed to cover surveillance activities undertaken beyond national boundaries within the EU and beyond the EU.
+This could include the mechanism by which governments or government agencies establish working procedures for authorization in advance (where practical) and post-facto where advance authorization is impractical. - A code of conduct should be linked where practical to existing EU measures, or to the European Convention on Human Rights.

-14. The attraction of a Code of Conduct in the context of cyber security is that it requires both voluntary agreement and applies peer pressure to signatories.
-The weakness of a rigid legal agreement is that it would risk the potential for misunderstanding about the interpretation of language.
+14. The attraction of a Code of Conduct in the context of cyber security is that it both requires voluntary agreement and applies peer pressure to signatories.
+The weakness of a rigid legal agreement is that it would be hard to agree and would therefore result in a levelling down of standards.
+It would also risk the potential for misunderstanding about the interpretation of language.
 The result could be a weak agreement.
-In the context of the EU, such a Code of Conduct would need to fit alongside existing EU legislation, and not risk establishing lacunae which create uncertainty of interpretation.
-A rigid legal agreement could also result in a levelling down of standards.
+A Code of Conduct would need to fit alongside existing EU legislation, and not risk establishing lacunae which create uncertainty of interpretation.